AlaskaNews

 Every article flows through three tiers:

-• AI Baseline — Every livestreamed meeting automatically generates draft articles, guaranteeing no meeting goes uncovered
+• AI Baseline.
+Every livestreamed meeting automatically generates draft articles, so no meeting goes uncovered.

-• Peer Review — Members review and approve articles before publication, building trust and accuracy
+• Peer Review.
+Members review and approve articles before publication.
+This is how trust and accuracy compound.

 Every article covers meetings from multiple angles: detailed recaps of individual meetings, patterns that emerge over time, and broader context comparing local decisions to state and national trends.